dllllb/ptls-experiments/scenario_shoppers/README.md

 # Benchmark and one-step predictors

 The main goal of the task is to represent a long range target variable (e.g. CLTV) via modeling APV-distribution over shorter time span.
-For instance, in practice one may consider 120-day CLTV and its evaluation by 12 one-step predictions of corresponding 10-day APV.
+In practice one may consider 120-day CLTV and its evaluation by 12 one-step predictions of corresponding 10-day APV.

 ```shell
 # scanning over loss-functions and hyperparameters